-Boilermakers Local 92 in Bloomington, California, is experiencing significant growth in labor demand, caused in part by a recently enacted state law that impacts refinery jobs.
-The law requires that 60 percent of the skilled workers employed by contractors at refineries and chemical manufacturing facilities be graduates of state-approved apprenticeship programs.
+Boilermakers Local 92 in Bloomington, California, is experiencing significant growth in labor demand.
+This is in part due to a recently enacted state law that impacts refinery jobs.
+The law requires that 60 percent of skilled workers employed by contractors at refineries and chemical manufacturing facilities be graduates of state-approved apprenticeship programs.

-This increase in demand for California building trades workers on refinery jobs — coupled with the industry-wide shortage of skilled welding operators and a boom in power plant construction projects in southern California — had Local 92 leaders searching for solutions to help them put trained members to work faster on projects in the region to meet the needs of their contractor partners.
-Contractors win bids for work and then rely on labor from local union halls to complete projects for the customers — typically the oil company or utility that owns the facility.
+This increase in demand for California building trades workers on refinery jobs — coupled with the industry-wide shortage of skilled welding operators and a boom in power plant construction projects in southern California — had Local 92 leaders searching for solutions.
+They needed to put trained members to work faster on projects to meet the needs of their contractor partners.
+Contractors win bids for work and then rely on labor from local union halls to complete those projects.

-Some contractors are investing in new technologies and equipment, and implementing advanced welding processes to help them stay ahead of the competition and thrive in the face of industry challenges and trends.
-Local 92 saw the improved productivity and efficiency that resulted for these contractors and decided to undergo a similar switch to new welding technologies and advanced wire processes for its apprenticeship and member training programs.
+Some contractors are investing in new technologies and equipment and implementing advanced welding processes to help them stay ahead of the competition and thrive in the face of industry challenges and trends.
+Local 92 saw the improved productivity and efficiency that resulted for these contractors and decided to undergo a similar switch for its apprenticeship and member training programs.

-The addition of equipment with new technologies and capabilities allows Local 92 to train members in cutting-edge advanced wire welding processes that are also easy to learn and use — which in turn helps the union meet the increasing demand for skilled workers on a wider variety of jobsites in southern California and southern Nevada.
+The addition of equipment with new technologies and capabilities allows Local 92 to train members in cutting-edge advanced wire welding processes.
+This in turn helps the union meet the increasing demand for skilled workers.

 Growth in training needs